 Anti-detriment payments cannot be taken from other members’ accounts.
 The SMSF must therefore have sufficient capital available to fund the increased death benefit.
 If the SMSF trustees would like to be able to fund anti-detriment payments, they will need to ensure the SMSF holds a sufficient reserve (an anti-detriment reserve) or takes out an appropriate level of insurance cover.

-- Whether the SMSF can fully utilise the tax deduction
+Whether the SMSF can fully utilize the tax deduction